ibm-cloud-docs/bare-metal/classic-guest-os-lifecycle.md

 ### VMware
 {: #vmware-classic}

 The following table describes the end of support date for VMware operating systems.
 This guest OS is a free operating system.
-For more information, see [VMware lifecycle matrix](https://www.vmware.com/support/lifecycle-policies.html){: external}.

 | Operating system | End of support |
 |-----------------|----------------|